RDFLib/rdflib/docs/developers.md

 If you add a new cool feature, consider also adding an example in `./examples`.

+## Branch targets

+RDFLib keeps separate branches for the active release series and the next major release.
+Most pull requests should target `main`, the current major release branch, so they can be released in a patch or minor release.

+Target `main` for backwards-compatible bug fixes, documentation updates, dependency updates, and new features.
+These changes can be merged forward into `next` by maintainers.

+Target `next` for breaking changes and other work intended for the next major release.
+Breaking changes should be discussed in an issue before implementation so maintainers can confirm that the change belongs on `next`.

+If you are unsure which branch to use, open the pull request against `main` and ask for maintainer guidance.

 ## Pull Requests Guidelines

 Contributions to RDFLib are made through pull requests (PRs).